My TURBT Experience

 Upon arrival at the hospital for my TURBT, I was taken to pre-op.
 I do have a port where I receive medications for my lung cancer, and I usually have blood draws from the port as well.
 However, during surgery, there is a chance that they have to infuse a large amount of fluid into your IV, so my port is not used.
 They have to use an IV in a vein.
 Quite frankly, my veins are horrible so this is the worst part for me.
 After the IV is inserted, an array of people come in to see you - the anesthesiology team, the operating room nurses, your doctor, and possibly your oncologist.

-First few days after
+Recovery: the first few days after

 When it is time to roll you to the operating room, the anesthesiology team injected a sedative.
 I remember turning the corner down a long hall and that was it - sound asleep.